-- (1) education beyond high school; - (2) the colleges and universities of the State of Texas, including the funding and financial management of those institutions but not including any matter within the jurisdiction of the Committee on Appropriations; and - (3) the following state agencies: the Texas Engineering Experiment Station, the Texas Engineering Extension Service, the Texas Higher Education Coordinating Board, the Texas Guaranteed Student Loan Corporation, the State Medical Education Board, the Prepaid Higher Education Tuition Board, and the Texas Transportation Institute. - Sec.
-18 [20].
-HOUSE ADMINISTRATION (PROCEDURAL). (a) The committee shall have 11 members, with jurisdiction over: - (1) administrative operation of the house and its employees; - (2) the general house fund, with full control over all expenditures from the fund; - (3) all property, equipment, and supplies obtained by the house for its use and the use of its members; - (4) all office space available for the use of the house and its members; - (5) the assignment of vacant office space, vacant parking spaces, and vacant desks on the house floor to members with seniority based on cumulative years of service in the house, except that the committee may make these assignments based on physical disability of a member where it deems proper; - (6) all admissions to the floor during sessions of the house; - (7) all proposals to invite nonmembers to appear before or address the house or a joint session; - (8) all radio broadcasting and televising, live or recorded, of sessions of the house: - (9) the electronic recording of the proceedings of the house of representatives and the custody of the recordings of testimony before house committees, with authority to promulgate reasonable rules, regulations, and conditions concerning the safekeeping, reproducing, and transcribing of the recordings, and the defraying of costs for transcribing the recordings, subject to other provisions of these rules; - (10) all witnesses appearing before the house or any committee thereof in support of or in opposition to any pending legislative proposal; and - (11) the following state agency: the State Preservation Board. - (b) The committee must vote to adopt the annual budget for each house department. - Sec. $\underline{19}$ [21].
-HUMAN SERVICES.
-The committee shall have nine members, with jurisdiction over all matters pertaining to: - (1) welfare and rehabilitation programs and their development, administration, and control; - (2) oversight of the Health and Human Services Commission as it relates to the subject matter jurisdiction of this committee; - (3) mental retardation and the development of programs incident thereto; - (4) the prevention and treatment of mental retardation; and
+- (1) education beyond high school; - (2) the colleges and universities of the State of Texas; and - (3) the following state agencies: the Texas Engineering Experiment Station, the Texas Engineering Extension Service, the Texas Higher Education Coordinating Board, the Texas Guaranteed Student Loan Corporation, the State Medical Education Board, the Prepaid Higher Education Tuition Board, and the Texas Transportation Institute. - Sec.
+17 [18].
+HOMELAND SECURITY AND PUBLIC SAFETY.
+The committee shall have nine members, with jurisdiction over all matters pertaining to: - (1) law enforcement; - (2) the prevention of crime and the apprehension of criminals; - (3) the provision of security services by private entities; - (4) homeland security, including: - (A) the defense of the state and nation, including terrorism response; and - (B) disaster mitigation, preparedness, response, and recovery; and - (5) the following state agencies: the Commission on Law Enforcement Officer Standards and Education, the Department of Public Safety, the Texas Division of Emergency Management, the Emergency Management Council, the Texas Forensic Science Commission, the Texas Military Preparedness Commission, the Texas Private Security Board, the Commission on State Emergency Communications, and the Texas Crime Stoppers Council. - Sec.
+18 [19].
+HOUSE ADMINISTRATION (PROCEDURAL). (a) The committee shall have 11 members, with jurisdiction over: - (1) administrative operation of the house and its employees; - (2) the general house fund, with full control over all expenditures from the fund; - (3) all property, equipment, and supplies obtained by the house for its use and the use of its members; - (4) all office space available for the use of the house and its members; - (5) the assignment of vacant office space, vacant parking spaces, and vacant desks on the house floor to members with seniority based on cumulative years of service in the house, except that the committee may make these assignments based on physical disability of a member where it deems proper; - (6) all admissions to the floor during sessions of the house; - (7) all proposals to invite nonmembers to appear before or address the house or a joint session; - (8) all radio broadcasting and televising, live or recorded, of sessions of the house; - (9) the electronic recording of the proceedings of the house of representatives and the custody of the recordings of testimony before house committees, with authority to promulgate reasonable rules, regulations, and conditions concerning the safekeeping, reproducing, and transcribing of the recordings, and the defraying of costs for transcribing the recordings, subject to other provisions of these rules;